Spherically Symmetric Potentials in Quadratic $f(R)$ Gravity: Spherical Density Profiles and Modified Potentials

-where again $b=\alpha r_s$ and and $\text{Ei}(x)$ is the exponential integral, and $s=\alpha(r_s+r)$.
+and $s=\alpha(r_s+r)$.
 The logarithmic term reflects the long-range behavior typical of NFW-like profiles, while the exponential integrals introduce scale-dependent modifications governed by $\alpha$.
 In Fig. \ref{fig:5} the potential (\ref{wavemodi}) is displayed for some numerical values of the parameters, allowing a clear visualization of the deviations from the classical case across the radial range.